 For a spray application, Soft Gel Gloss will be too viscous to go cleanly through the airbrush; if you want to spray, use a mix of:

 2 parts – Golden GAC-500

 1 part – Transparent Airbrush Extender

-Q. Do you ever a use a sponge to apply an isolation coat?
+Q. Do you ever use a sponge to apply an isolation coat?

-A. No, a sponge has the tendency to cause froth and bubbles in the isolation coat, but can be used when applying certain water-based varnishes.
+A. No, a sponge tends to cause froth and bubbles in the isolation coat but can be used when applying certain water-based varnishes.

 Q.What is the biggest isolation coat application problem?

 Going over a nearly dry section of the isolation coat with your brush.

 Trying to cover a large area in one go.